answerrocket/answerrocket-python-client/readme.md

 Once you have direnv set up and activating inside the repo, just `make` to install dev dependencies and get started.

 ## Finding things in the codebase
 The main point of contact with users of this sdk is `AnswerRocketClient` in `answer_rocket/client.py`.
 That is, it is what users will import and initialize.
-Different categories of utilities can be grouped into modules however is most convenient, but they should be exposed via the client rather than through a separate import so that utilities for authentication etc. can be reused.
+Different categories of utilities can be grouped into modules in whatever way is most convenient, but they should be exposed via the client rather than through a separate import so that utilities for authentication, etc., can be reused.

 The client hits an sdk-specific GraphQL API on its target AnswerRocket server.
 There is a `graphql/schema.py` with generated python types for what queries are available.
 When needed it can be regenerated with the `generate-gql-schema` makefile target.
 See the Makefile for details.